Local-Connectivity-Lab/scn-librenms-backup-script/README.md

 You also need to pass the backup folder in as an env var: `BACKUP_FOLDER`.

-You also need to have created a venv called `venv` inside of the ansible folder and installed the requirements.txt
+You also need to have created a venv called `.venv` inside of the ansible folder and installed the requirements.txt